Experienced Quincy Criminal Defense Lawyer

 At Keegan Law, we are here for you.
 We understand what you are going through; and, with more than 20 years of criminal justice experience, Attorney Keegan has almost certainly seen multiple cases similar to yours.
 However, we also appreciate that your personal circumstances are unique, and that you want legal advice that is custom-tailored to your individual case.

 This is why we offer free case evaluations to all potential clients.
-We believe that it is critical for anyone facing criminal charges to make informed decisions, and we are passionate about ensuring that the criminally-accused have access to justice.
+We believe that it is critical for anyone facing criminal charges to make informed decisions, and as dedicated Quincy criminal defense lawyers, we are passionate about ensuring that the criminally-accused have access to justice.
 So, what should you do now?
 Contact us and Attorney Keegan will tell you – in confidence and one-on-one.

 What can I expect during my criminal case in Quincy?